 The Cancer Center provides patient education regarding various cancer treatments and services, targeted cancer care that addresses this rapidly advancing field, and palliative care options that focus on improving quality of life.

 The Mass General Cancer Center strives to treat the whole person, and Px provides the consolidated resources to do just that.
-For more information, visit Px online.This post is a sponsored collaboration between Mass General Cancer Center and Boston magazine's advertising department.
+For more information, visit Px online.This is a paid partnership between Mass General Cancer Center and Boston Magazine's City/Studio